sweattep/modern_quotes/README.md

 >Organisations often produce web sites with a content and structure which mirrors the internal concerns of the organisation rather than the needs of the users of the site.

 >Eat your food as your medicine, otherwise you have to eat medicine as your food.

+>Those who avoid enormities of sin and abominations, save the unwilled offences - (for them) lo! thy Lord is of vast mercy.
+He is Best Aware of you (from the time) when He created you from the earth, and when ye were hidden in the bellies of your mothers.
+Therefor ascribe not purity unto yourselves.
+He is Best Aware of him who wardeth off (evil).